 Section 4.
 Duties of the Officers

 a.
 The President shall be the chief executive officer and primary spokesperson of the organization and shall be responsible, with the Executive Board, for the daily operations of the organization.
-The resident signs all Memoranda of Understanding and Tentative Agreements with the District.
+The President or Lead Negotiator signs all Memoranda of Understanding and Tentative Agreements with the District.

 b.
 The Vice-President shall fulfill or delegate the duties and responsibilities of the President in the absence of the President and shall be responsible for the membership.

 c.
-The Secretary shall be responsible for keeping and distributing the minutes of all meetings of the organization, for assistance with communications for the organization, and for maintaining all non-financial files and records of the organization.
+The Secretary shall be responsible for keeping and distributing the minutes of all meetings of the organization, for assistance with communications for the organization, overseeing the work of the elections committee, and for maintaining all non-financial files and records of the organization.

 d.
-The Treasurer shall perform all the financial duties and responsibilities of the organization, including for the Committee On Political Education.
+The Treasurer shall perform all the financial duties and responsibilities of the organization, including for the Committee on Political Education.

+e.
+The Grievance Officer shall assist all bargaining unit members with grievances, complaints, and investigations related to students, management, and contractual matters.

+f.
+The Lead Negotiator shall act, in consultation with and on the behalf of the EB and the membership to negotiate contract items, compensation, benefits, memoranda of understanding, and tentative agreements with the District.
+The Lead Negotiator role may be filled by the President, the Vice-President, or by any other member of the organization.

 g.
-The officers of the organization shall be, by office, a delegate to the meetings and conventions of the California Federation of Teachers, the American Federation of Teachers, the Central Labor Council, the California Labor Federation, and other local, regional, and state affiliated organizations.
+The officers of the organization shall be, by office, a delegate to the meetings and conventions of the California Federation of Teachers, the American Federation of Teachers, the Central Coast Labor Council, the California Labor Federation, and other local, regional, and state affiliated organizations.

 f. .
 Other duties and responsibilities of the officers shall be enumerated in the CCFT Bylaws.